 Through this lecture series, the world’s leading regulators share with the Law School and the business community their insights into the critical problems confronting the global financial markets.
-Past speakers have included leaders from the country’s most important regulatory agencies, including the Securities and Exchange Commission, the National Association of Securities Dealers, the Public Company Accounting Oversight Board, and the U.K. Financial Services Authority.
+Past speakers have included leaders from the country’s most important regulatory agencies, including the Securities and Exchange Commission, the Financial Industry Regulatory Authority, the National Association of Securities Dealers, the Public Company Accounting Oversight Board, and the U.K. Financial Services Authority.
 Beginning in 2004 with the Fourth Annual A. A. Sommer, Jr. Lecture and in commemoration of the 70th anniversary of the Securities and Exchange Commission, the SEC Historical Society (http://www.sechistorical.org/) joined the Corporate Law Center in honoring Commissioner Sommer.

 2015: Joseph A. Grundfest,The William A. Franke Professor of Law and Business